stelcodes/nuzzle/README.md

 If the `id` is a vector like `[:blog-posts :using-clojure]`, it represents a single page of the web site.
 For example, the key `[:about]` translates to the URI `"/about"` and the key `[:blog-posts :using-clojure]` translates to the URI `"/blog-posts/using-clojure"`.
 From now on we'll call these values **pages**.
 Pages have some special keys:

-- `:resource`: a path to a resource file on the classpath that contains the page's contents.
-Pages with a `:resource` key will have another key added called `:render-resource` whose value is a function that returns a string of raw html.
-Supported `:resource` filetypes are `.html`, `.md`, and `.markdown`.
+- `:content`: a path to a resource file on the classpath that contains the page's contents.
+Pages with a `:content` key will have another key added called `:render-content-fn` whose value is a function that returns a string of raw html.
+Supported `:content` filetypes are `.html`, `.md`, and `.markdown`.
 - `:tags`: a vector of keywords.
-Nuzzle takes the tags of all pages and adds tag index pages to the `site-config`.
+Each keyword is a tag.
+Nuzzle analyzes all the tags of all pages and adds tag index pages to the `site-config`.
+These tag index pages have ids like `[:tags :clojure]`.
 - `:draft?`: a boolean indicating whether this page is a draft or not.
 This key is used when the `global-config` has `:remove-drafts?` set to `true`.

 ## Rendering